-But even in desperate times, there are many bright examples that this article will focus on – the organizations that fight for migrant integration in Greece.
+But even in desperate times, there are many bright examples that this article will focus on – the organisations that fight for migrant integration in Greece.
 Additionally, we will explore the migrant situation in Greece and why integration efforts are essential.

 Recent history of migration in Greece